Sharon Vaughn (politician): Formative years and family

 Vaughn was born and raised in North Philadelphia, Pennsylvania in 1964.
 A 1982 graduate of the J. W. Hallahan Catholic Girls High School in 1982, she was awarded her associate degree in business administration and management from Bradford University in 1983.

 She and her husband, Kevin Vaughn, are longtime residents of Philadelphia's Feltonville neighborhood.
 They are the parents of two children and have two grandchildren.

 Career

 Prior to entering public service, Vaughn was employed by PSFS and then the University of Pennsylvania’s Veterinary School.

 Vaughn was a member of Marian B. Tasco's staff before becoming chief of staff for Derek S. Green.
 When Green resigned to run for mayor, Vaughn was unanimously picked by city ward leaders to replace him in the special election.
-She defeated Republican Jim Hasher in the general election on November 8, 2022.
+She defeated Republican Jim Hasher in the general election on November 8, 2022, to represent all of Philadelphia as one of the seven at-large members on the council.
+As promised, she did not run for re-election.

-She is also a ward leader on the City Committee, and represents all of Philadelphia as one of the seven at-large members on the council.
+She is also the leader of the Democratic City Committee's 42nd ward, and was elected its first chair in 2026.